 Museums – The Museum of Modern Art of Bahia (MAM) features artworks of contemporary artists and hosts jazz sessions on weekends.
 Housed in a neo-colonial building, Museu de Arte da Bahia (Bahia Art Museum, MAB) chronicles artistic and historical value of Bahia region with a collection of over 5,000 pieces.
 The Museu Rodin Bahia (Rodin Bahia Museum) showcases the works of French sculptor Auguste Rodin.

-Beaches – Just order up caipirinhas (national cocktail of Brazil) and like Jimmy Buffett, have only one worry on your mind: the waves of Atlantic may wet your feet.
+Beaches – Order up caipirinhas (a national cocktail of Brazil) and like Jimmy Buffett, have only one worry on your mind: the waves of Atlantic may wet your feet.
 The Linha Verde region, to the north, is a tropical paradise.
-The west-facing tropical splendor of Porto da Barra beach in Barra neighborhood is constantly ranked among the best beaches in the world.
+The west-facing tropical splendor of Porto da Barra beach in Barra neighborhood is continuously ranked among the best beaches in the world.

 Shopping and Dining – The Model Market (Mercado Modelo) near the base of the famous elevator in Old Town is among the biggest handicraft markets in Brazil.
 Browse for leather goods, wooden carvings, hammocks, jewelry, soccer T-shirts, and more.

 Seafood and coconut juice rule the culinary scene, while street food (prepared with African or native style) is found mostly in beach neighborhoods of Rio Vermelho and Barra.

 There’s no denying the fact that Brazilians know how to party.
 The Bahian Carnival is arguably the largest party on the planet.
 Salvadorans and parade performers from all over Brazil hit the streets and do the Samba (and martial arts) to the rhythmic drum beats for an entire week.